Anisotropic chiral cosmology: exact solutions: First model: quintessence plus k-essence

-where $\rm \Pi_{j=1}^3 \delta_j=1$, setting the gauge $\rm N \to \eta^3$, the solution becomes Unfortunately under this approach we could not find analytical solution for $\eta$, because we need to know the solution for the scalar field $\phi_1$ (see equation (\ref{0,0})).
+Unfortunately under this approach we could not find analytical solution for $\eta$, because we need to know the solution for the scalar field $\phi_1$ (see equation (\ref{0,0})).
 To be able to reach a solution we are going to resort to the Hamiltonian formalism.
-To this end, we employ equation (\ref{first-lagra}) and the line element (\ref{bianchi}), now the Lagrangian density with the scalar field $\rm V(\phi_1)=V_1 e^{-\lambda_1 \phi_1}$ becomes
+To this end, we employ equation (\ref{first-lagra}) and the line element (\ref{bianchi}), now the Lagrangian density with the scalar potential field $\rm V(\phi_1)=V_1 e^{-\lambda_1 \phi_1}$ becomes

 where the momenta are

 leading to the Hamiltonian density, which takes the form